kaypee0410/kaypee0410/README.md

 - 👋 Hi, I’m Kalpataru
 - 👀 I’m interested in Data.
 Looking for an opportunity in Data Science field
 - ✨Takes a keen interest in Cricket and VideoGames when not training a model.
-- 💞️ Skills: Python, Tableau, SQL, MachineLearning
+- 💞️ Skills: Python, PowerBI, SQL, MachineLearning
 - 📫 Contact me: 8342954536

 <!---